I bought this 24 foot Prowler about three years ago. It seemed to be in decent condition:

 At first glance we can see some mold, but it really isn't that bad.
 The batt insulation was wet, and the window header had a spot that was almost completely rotted through on the upper left corner.

 While I was here I decided to delete the cabinet.
 It wasn't very useful and sort of takes up space.
-I took off the little countertop and disassembled it, but I retained the face frame intact so that I could reposition it flush with the fold up table area.
+I took off the little countertop and disassembled the cabinet, but I retained the face frame intact so that I could reposition it flush with the fold up table area.

 I temporarily set the face frame into the opening to see how it looked: